• Administrative Fellowship Program

 If I am selected for and accept the fellowship, do I have to leave my current job?

-Yes, you would have to leave your current job and become the Dana-Farber Administrative Fellow for the entire year.
+Yes, you would have to leave your current job and become the Dana-Farber Administrative Fellow for the one-year program.

 Does the completion of the fellowship guarantee me a job at Dana-Farber?